 Description

-Elevate your appetizer game with oven-baked jalapeño poppers.
-Baked at 400°F for 10 minutes to golden perfection.
-These poppers are stuffed with a creamy blend of cream cheese and cheddar, topped with crispy bacon mixed with raspberry jam for a touch of sweetness, and finished with a luscious garlic aioli drizzle.
-This southern-inspired treat balances salty and sweet, creamy and crunchy, with just the right hint of heat and cooling flavors to delight your taste buds.
-Yields 16-20.
+Elevate your appetizer game with oven-baked jalapeño poppers - no messy bacon wrapping required!
+Baked at 400°F for 10 minutes, my poppers are stuffed with a creamy blend of cream cheese and cheddar, then topped with crispy, crumbly bacon that's mixed with raspberry jam for a touch of sweetness.
+It's a Southern-inspired treat that nicely balances salty and sweet, Yields 16-20.

 Ingredients